kaito2001/learn-cosmos-sdk/readme.md

 - [Lesson 6: Make Basic Chain](docs/chapter_1/lesson_6.md)
 - [Lesson 7: Add Validator For Chain](docs/chapter_1/lesson_7.md)

 In Group 2 (Advanced), learners will understand the data transmission architecture in Cosmos, develop themselves a data processing module to store in dababase for execution and querying.
+Deploy ibc with problems related to data, token, smartcontract

 2. Group 2: Custom Module Chain (Advanced)